LagosPortugalGuide.com

 Silves shows the Algarve's Moorish heritage with its impressive red castle

-This timeframe also allows for spontaneous decisions - maybe you will want to spend an extra day at a beach you discovered, or try activities like coasteering or surfing lessons that require advance booking.
+This timeframe also allows for spontaneous decisions, such as spending an extra day at a beach you discovered, or trying activities like coasteering or surfing lessons that require advance booking.

 Beyond four days, Lagos works well as a base for exploring the wider western Algarve.
 The region offers enough variety in day trips and activities to easily fill a week or more without feeling repetitive.

-Additional day trip options include Silves with its impressive red castle and cathedral, Monchique mountains for hiking and panoramic views, or the dramatic western coastline toward Aljezur.
-Families can add variety with Slide and Splash waterpark or Zoomarine between days of beaches and sightseeing.
+Additional day trip options include Silves with its impressive red castle and cathedral, the Monchique mountains for hiking and panoramic views, or the dramatic western coastline toward Aljezur.
+Families can add variety with Slide & Splash waterpark or Zoomarine between days of beaches and sightseeing.

-Lagos handles longer stays well from a practical standpoint - there are supermarkets for self-catering, excellent restaurants that maintain their appeal over multiple visits, and enough beaches that you can find quieter spots even during busy summer periods.
+Lagos accommodates longer stays well from a practical standpoint; there are supermarkets for self-catering, excellent restaurants that maintain their appeal over multiple visits, and enough beaches that you can find quieter spots even during busy summer periods.

 Meia Praia's expansive golden sands offer plenty of space even during busy summer months